tibetan-nlp/annodoc/index.md

 - PRON -> **p**
 - X -> **X**

-Since open class words such as nouns can be linked to predicates as their arguments, we retain most open class word tags, leaving them capitalized but abbreviating them to one character.
+Open class words such as nouns can be linked to predicates as their arguments, and so we retain most open class word tags, leaving them capitalized but abbreviating them to one character.
 As for closed class words, we include only those categories - determiners, numerals, and pronouns - which can "head" a noun phrase in the absence of